Watch out for chemically-processed foods

 Processed foods are usually HIGH in:

 Sugar or high fructose corn syrup.
 Sweeteners are used in processed foods because people generally love sweet food.
-Some say sugar is even more addictive than cocaine, and many studies show a link between high sugar intake and diseases like heart disease, diabetes, and obesity.
+Some say sugar is even more addictive than cocaine.
+Many studies show a link between high sugar intake and diseases like heart disease, diabetes, and obesity.

 Artificial ingredients.
 It's not a good sign when you can't pronounce the ingredients on a package.
 Hard-to-pronounce words are usually added chemicals.
-Common additives include preservatives, coloring, flavor and texturants, which are all used to enhance the appearance, taste and shelf life of a product.
+Common additives include preservatives, coloring, flavorings and texturants used to enhance a product's appearance, taste and shelf life.

 Refined carbohydrates.
 The carbohydrates in processed foods are usually refined, "simple" carbohydrates.
-These lead to rapid spikes in blood sugar and insulin levels and can leave people craving more carbohydrates in just a few hours.
+These can cause rapid spikes in blood sugar and insulin levels, leaving people craving more carbohydrates within hours.

 Trans fats or processed vegetable oils.
-In an effort to keep prices down, many food manufacturers use cheap fats and oils that are hydrogenated, meaning they turn into trans fats -- the worst kind for you.
+Many food manufacturers use cheap hydrogenated fats and oils that become trans fats, the worst kind for you.
 Trans fats raise your bad (LDL) cholesterol levels and lower your good (HDL) cholesterol levels.
-According to the American Heart Association, eating trans fats increases your risk of developing heart disease and stroke, and it is also associated with a higher risk of developing type 2 diabetes.
+According to the American Heart Association, trans fats raise the risk of heart disease, stroke and type 2 diabetes.

 Processed foods are usually LOW in:

 Nutrients.
-Some synthetic nutrients may be added to processed foods, but these are not a good replacement for natural ones found in whole foods.
+Some synthetic nutrients may be added to processed foods, but they don't replace the natural nutrients found in whole foods.
 Processed food just lacks the nutritional value of real food.

 Fiber.
 Most processed foods are very low in fiber because it is lost or intentionally removed during processing.
 Fiber plays a few very important roles in our bodies.
 It functions as a prebiotic, feeding the friendly bacteria in the intestine.
 It keeps constipation in check.
-There is also evidence that fiber can slow down the absorption of carbohydrates, allowing us to feel more satisfied for longer periods of time.
+Fiber can also slow down the absorption of carbohydrates, helping you feel fuller and more satisfied for longer.

 Eat processed foods in moderation